Khurshid03/team-2b/README.md

 java Main
 ```

+#### Optionally, users can navigate to our Main class and run it directly using the intellij "run" icon

 #### We decided to separate the main method from the other parts of the project and gave it its own class: Main.java